 COM 113: VOICE AND DICTION.
 The purpose of this course is to prepare students to work in the media industry by improving specific communication skills.
 Vocal weaknesses will be evaluated and students will be provided the necessary tools help improve their speech patterns and voices.
 Students will be introduced to the International Phonetic Alphabet and will practice skills by engaging in mock communication exercises related to Mass Communication.
 Co-requisite: SPE 101.
+CREDIT: THREE SEMESTER HOURS class.
+Course work will also be used to produce the student newspaper and other student media projects.
 CREDIT: THREE SEMESTER HOURS

 COM 114: MULTIMEDIA WORKSHOP.
-This course is designed to give students training and experience in recognizing and gathering information worthy of news and feature stories as well as the art of reporting, content, including video and still photography, for the students media website will be incorporated in the class.
-Course work will also be used to produce the student newspaper and other student media projects.
-CREDIT: THREE SEMESTER HOURS order to conduct their own research and write the results.
-This course prepares the student for further study within the department, for the senior project, and for study beyond the Bachelor's degree in mass communication.
-CREDIT: THREE SEMESTER HOURS.
+This course is designed to give students training and experience in recognizing and gathering information worthy of news and feature stories as well as the art of reporting, content, including video and still photography, for the students media website will be incorporated in the